SuperheroesValley/SuperHeroesWiki/content/performing/surviveinternship.md

 Look at your team members calendar, you might not be invited to important (or interesting) meetings.

-**Define clear what counts as a successful internship**, define the metrics for this goal for the internship.
+**Define clear what counts as a successful internship:** define the metrics for the internship.
 Understand how the performance review works, and how you will be evaluated and **when**.
-Discuss this with your manager.
+Discuss this with your manager and mentor.

 Socialize with other interns and team members.